marcelbohland/Google-Android-Suggestions/README.md

 # Google-Android-Suggestions
 Disclaimer: It is not an Official Google API

+This API is free to use!
+Please copy the licence into your project

 1. Create a Listview called suggestions

 2. Create a Edittext called editText4